Muslim Engagement and Development: Assessments

+On 14 March 2024, Michael Gove, Secretary of State for Levelling Up, Housing and Communities, speaking in Parliament, said MEND was one of five organisations that would be assessed against the new UK Government definition of extremism.

 Accolades

 In 2014, MEND (formerly iENGAGE)'s work was commended as "best practice" in "Human Rights Promotion and Protection" in a World Economic Forum report entitled Why Care about Faith?.

 The Office for Democratic Institutions and Human Rights rated MEND the “best example for civil society organisations”.

-The EU Parliament Magazine stated that “The EU could learn a lot from MEND’s work on counter-radicalisation through engagement”.
+Writing in The Parliament Magazine, Sajjad Karim stated that the EU could learn a lot from MEND’s work on counter-radicalisation through engagement.